-An example text is provided in separate file.
+An example text is provided in separate file below.
 It is best to use this as the basis for the paper as it contains the requirements outlined below.

 The following requirements shall be adhered to:

-- Type manuscript single spaced, then set the Line Spacing to Exactly (or at least) 12 pt (makes it more readable), in black type for all but photos and charts, Arial font, size 10 with no condensing spaces.
-If you cannot use Arial, use Helvetica.
-Greek letters shall be input with Symbol font.
-Run spell check.
+- Type manuscript single spaced, then set the Line Spacing to Exactly (or at least) 12 pt (makes it more readable), in black type for all but photos and charts

-- The manuscript shall be typed on 81/2x 11 inch paper with 1 inch left side margin, a 1 inch right side margin, a 1 inch top margin, and a 1 inch bottom margin.
-The pages with figures on them shall also maintain these margins.
+- The manuscript shall be 8 1/2 x 11 inch page layout (“Letter”) with 1 inch left side margin, a 1 inch right side margin, a 1 inch top margin, and a 1 inch bottom margin.
+Pages incorporating figures shall also maintain these margins.

 - The beginning of new paragraphs are not to be indented.
 Leave one blank line between paragraphs.

 - Text in figures and tables shall be at least 8-point font.